 - Metal dab tool (for handling the concentrate)

-- Set the nug on a good-sized piece of parchment paper, and fold the paper over the top so the nug is sandwiched between.
-Then, once the hair straightener is up to temperature, put the parchment paper in the straightener and press down with as much force as you can for a couple of minutes or until the nugs are a light golden brown color.
-If done correctly, you will be left with a small amount of resin on the parchment paper that you can later peel off.
+- Take a piece of parchment paper and fold it in half.
+Place a nug in between the fold.
+When the hair straightener is hot enough, place the paper in the straightener and press down as hard as you can for a few minutes or until the nugs are a brownish color.
+You should be left with some resin on the parchment paper.

-- Repeat steps 2-3 until you have gone through an eighth of weed.
+- Repeat steps 2-3 until you have pressed an eighth of cannabis.

-- Put all of the rosin into your small glass vial.
+- Put the rosin into your small glass container.

-- Next, use a dropper bottle to add 8 drops of “The Potion” Terpene Blend to the vial (use 8 drops for approximately 0.5g of rosin).
+- Next, add 8 drops of “The Potion” Terpene Blend to the container using a dropper bottle.
+8 drops are enough for around 0.5g of rosin.